termina-lang/termina/README.md

 Termina is a domain-specific language for real-time embedded systems aimed at simplifying their implementation and reducing validation and verification costs.

-This repository contains the implementation of a transpiler from Termina to C. The generated code is supported on a [runtime](https://github.com/termina-lang/termina-runtime) that in turn runs on a real-time operating system.
+This repository contains the implementation of a transpiler from Termina to C. The generated code is supported on an [operating system abstraction layer](https://github.com/termina-lang/termina-osal).
+This layer is responsible for adapting the generated code for different real-time operating systems.

 ## Main features